stephw-tib/pid4nfdi-training/docs/source/doi.rst

 What is a DOI?
 ---------------

-A **DOI (Digital Object Identifier)** is a type of :ref:`PID <https://pid4nfdi-training.readthedocs.io/en/latest/pid.html>` used to uniquely identify and provide a stable link to digital objects, such as academic papers, research datasets, reports, or other online content.
+A **DOI (Digital Object Identifier)** is a type of `PID <https://pid4nfdi-training.readthedocs.io/en/latest/pid.html>`_ used to uniquely identify and provide a stable link to digital objects, such as academic papers, research datasets, reports, or other online content.
 Key features of a DOI include:
  * **Unique and Persistent:** Each DOI is unique and remains associated with its resource, even if the resource's location (URL) changes.
  * **Resolvable:** DOIs can be entered into the DOI resolver (e.g., https://doi.org/) to redirect users to the current location of the resource.